Have You Discovered Your Hidden Health Beliefs and Identity?

 How Does Your Brain See You?

-This Innercise was designed to help you figure out what your health identity is.
+This Innercise was designed to help you figure out what your health beliefs are.
 Once you know what your limiting beliefs are in regards to your health, you can start overcoming them.
 This will lead to behavior, and indeed weight changes—without the tears and guilt.

-So get to a quiet spot, and when you’re ready, go through the following steps.
+So get to a quiet spot, and when you’re ready, do the Innercise.

 Innercise: Discover Your Hidden Health Identity